consciousconsumer

 This is when you go to an event dedicated to sustainability, and one of the first things you hear is a journalist stating that we cannot consume less!

-“During the pandemic, we saw what happened, everything stopped.
+“During the pandemic, we saw what happened–everything came to a halt.
 It’s clear that we cannot consume less.”

 Consuming less is one of the most effective ways to save our planet.